Fujifilm X-Pro2 vs Leica S Typ 006

 It is notable that the X-Pro2 offers wifi support, while the S Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Leica S Typ 006?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-Pro2: